asaskevich/govalidator/README.md

 `SetNilPtrAllowedByRequired` causes validation to pass when struct fields marked by `required` are set to nil.
 This is disabled by default for consistency, but some packages that need to be able to determine between `nil` and `zero value` state can use this.
 If disabled, both `nil` and `zero` values cause validation errors.

+`SetEmptyValueAllowed` causes custom validators to be allowed to validate empty values.
+This is disabled by default for backward compatiblity.

 ```go
 import "github.com/asaskevich/govalidator"